truonganhhoang/hoctiep/docs/privacy-policy.md

 ## 8. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [Email liên hệ].
+If you have any questions or concerns about this Privacy Policy, please contact us at truonganhhoang@gmail.com.